AdobeDocs/analytics.en/help/implement/vars/plugins/p-fo.md

 ```

 ## Use the plug-in

-When calling the p_fo plug-in (via JavaScript), be sure to pass in the following arguments:
+The `p_fo` method uses the following arguments:

-* **on** (required, string): The name of the JavaScript object that the plug-in will create if the object doesn't yet exist on the page.
+* **on** (required, string): The name of the JavaScript object that the plug-in creates if the object doesn't yet exist on the page.

-## Returns
-* If the object specified in the on argument doesn't exist on the page, then the plug-in will create the object and return the value of true
-* If the object specified in the on argument does exist on the page, then the plug-in will return the value of false

-## Cookies
-The p_fo plug-in does not create or use any cookies
+If the object doesn't yet exist, this method returns `true` and creates the object.
+If the object already exists, this method returns `false`.

 ## Example Calls